jekyll/jekyll/CONTRIBUTING.md

 [site/docs](https://github.com/zachgersh/jekyll/tree/master/site/docs) directory,
 it is setup to use jekyll pages.

 All documentation pull requests should be directed at MASTER.
-We will close pull requests that are not directed at master.
+Pull requests directed at another branch will not be accepted.

-The [jekyll wiki](https://github.com/mojombo/jekyll/wiki) here on github can be freely updated without a pull request as all github users have access.
+The [jekyll wiki](https://github.com/mojombo/jekyll/wiki) on github can be freely updated without a pull request as all github users have access.

 Gotchas